 This section will walk you through installing the wiring harness for your Altion voltage regulator.
 We've included a comprehensive wiring diagram, a detailed wire descriptions table, and helpful tips for a smooth and successful installation.

-Before installing or working on the Altion regulator, disconnect all power sources and remove the negative battery terminal to prevent electrical shock and equipment damage.
+Before installing or working on the Altion regulator, disconnect all power sources and disconnect the negative battery terminal to prevent electrical shock and equipment damage.
 Failure to do so will irreparably damage the Altion.

 Altion voltage regulators come with wiring harnesses designed for compatibility with your specific model.
 There are two main harness configurations: